znikola/schematics-testing/README.md

 To locally publish the projects/schematics to verdaccio, run `./node_modules/ts-node/dist/bin.js ./scripts/publish.js`.
 The script will build and publish projects/schematics to verdaccio.

+## Consuming published schematics

+To consume the published schematics, run `ng add @test/schematics@latest --skip-confirmation`.
+After running it, you should see a log message in your terminal, and a new file created in your repo.

 ## Running unit tests

 Run `yarn test` to execute the unit tests via [Jest](https://jestjs.io).